 chmod 600 ~/.ssh/authorized_keys

-Check the server’s authentication log for detailed error messages.
-The tail command shows the most recent entries:
+Check the server’s authentication log when the listener and file permissions look correct.
+The tail command keeps the log review focused on recent entries:

 If the server’s host key changed (or you reinstalled the server), SSH refuses to connect: